-I’m starting to learn more about women’s struggles with weight loss and I’ve found a question that comes up repeatedly: when will other people notice my weight loss?
+I’ve found a question that comes up repeatedly: “How long it takes other people to notice your weight loss?”

-Unfortunately, the answers provided by academia and mainsteam media are impossible to understand.
+Unfortunately, the answers provided by academia and mainstream media are impossible to understand.

 There is one study covering the topic.
 It surveys both genders and quotes confusing results like this: “perceivers recognized differences as small as 1.33 kg/m2, changes of roughly twice that size were necessary to alter attractiveness.”